hamnerben/decade-view-obsidian-plugin/doc/challenges.md

 5. The obsidian CSS is very strong.
 I think I might need to simplify the UI by just highlighting a cell if it has at least 1 note in that week.
 Then I will make an interface on the right that allows navigation through the week.

 **11-6-24** - The app instance is not registering all the commands.
 It seems like I might need to delay the instantiation of the app.
 I will try that next time.

+24-06-25 - I ended up just passing the request to do the command from the view to the